Director: Ricardo Dobry

-Assistant Director for Training and Outreach: Thomas Zimmie
+Associate Director for Training and Outreach: Victoria Bennett

 - the seismic response of pile foundations to liquefaction,

-- the effect of blasting on earth embankments,
+- the effect of blasting on tunnels and earth embankments,

-- the development of additional tools for existing in-flight centrifuge robot, and
+- the development of advanced sensors and tools for centrifuge and existing in-flight robots,

-- the numerical modeling and analysis of metal buildings subjected to seismic loads.
+- the numerical modeling and analysis of buildings subjected to seismic loads, and

 - field monitoring and assessing of levee and flood-control infrastructure system.